 - It is a collection of individuals who have a system of beliefs which they regard as conducive to their spiritual well- being.

-- They have common organisation.
+- They have a common organisation.

 Right to establish and maintain institutions Article 26(a)

 Clauses (a) of Article 26 the words “establish and maintain” go together.
 It means, therefore that where an institution has been established by a religious denomination, then it can claim the right to maintain the same as well.
-The right to maintain an institution may includes the right to administer as well.
+The right to maintain an institution may include the right to administer as well.
 A denomination has no right to maintain an institution which has been established by it.
 The right to maintain an institution for religious and charitable purposes includes the right to exclude the profession or practices belonging to other religions.
 In Sanjib Kumar v.
 Principal St. Paul College the principal of the college has established the Christian missionary society, refused to perform Saraswati Puja in the college premises.
-The Calcutta High Court held that the Principal was entitled to refuse the performance of such a religious practices in the exercise of his right to maintain the institution under Article 26(a).
+The Calcutta High Court held that the Principal was entitled to refuse the performance of such a religious practice in the exercise of his right to maintain the institution under Article 26(a).